 Popular Substitutions & Additions

-- Other Citrus Flavors: Easily make lime or orange sorbet by switching out the fresh juice for fresh limes or oranges.
+- Other Citrus Flavors: Turn this lime or orange flavored by switching out the fresh juice for fresh limes or oranges.
 For orange, use an orange-flavored liqueur such as triple sec, and to make lime sorbet you can use lime extract or syrup in place of the limoncello.
+It’s still on point either way.

 - Alcohol-Free: Since limoncello is a liqueur, the sorbet contains a small amount of alcohol.
 You can make this alcohol-free by using lemon extract instead.
-It may alter the texture slightly and it a bit harder in texture.
+The texture will be slightly harder however.

-- Pink Lemonade Sorbet: Add a few drops of red food coloring to tint the sorbet pink!
+- Pink Lemonade Sorbet: Pink it up by adding a few drops of red food coloring to tint it.

 How to Store Lemon Sorbet